 Investments in equity securities issued by companies or in shares/units of real estate Collective Investment Scheme which are principally engaged in the business of real estate will subject the strategy to risks associated with the direct ownership of real estate.
 These risks include, among others, possible declines in the value of real estate.
 Risks related to general and local economic conditions, possible lack of availability of mortgage funds, overbuilding, extended vacancies of properties, increases in competition, real estate taxes and transaction, operating and foreclosure expenses, changes in zoning laws, costs resulting from the clean-up of, and liability to third parties for damages resulting from, environmental problems; casualty or condemnation losses, uninsured damages from natural disasters and acts of terrorism, limitations on and variations in rents; and changes in interest rates.
-The strategy may invest in securities of small to mid-size companies or other Collective Investment Schemes.
+The strategy may invest in securities of small to mid-size companies which may trade in lower volumes and be less liquid than the securities of larger, more established companies or other Collective Investment Schemes.
 There are therefore risks of fluctuations in value due to the greater potential volatility in their share prices.